-Staff receive their salary from the United Nations and are governed by the United Nations Staff Regulations, Rules and other administrative issuances.
+Staff receive their salary from the United Nations and follow the United Nations Staff Regulations, Rules, and other administrative issuances.
 Recruitment of staff members is coordinated with the UN Office for Human Resources Management (OHRM).

-The profiles for professional posts vary from mission to mission, but examples include: Head of Police components, Chief of Staff, Transnational Organized Crime Expert, Special Assistant to Police Commissioner, [list profiles and link to pdf with sample descriptions].
+The profiles for professional posts vary from mission to mission.
+Still, examples include Head of Police components, Chief of Staff, Transnational Organized Crime Expert, Special Assistant to Police Commissioner.

-The average recruitment time for a Police officer seconded by a national police service to a Professional Post is six to nine months from the submission of the documents by the Permanent Mission to the United Nations Police Division.
+The average recruitment time for a Police officer seconded by a national police service to a Professional Post is six to nine months from submitting the documents by the Permanent Mission to the United Nations Police Division.
 For positions at the Police Division, the average recruitment time varies from nine months to one year.

 Rules and Regulations

 The requirements for officers recruited as temporary staff members follow the United Nations professionals and higher categories classification, with education, experience and language matching the position.